anihub-org/AniHubApp/README.md

 [kelvinlee0225](https://github.com/kelvinlee0225) | Kelvin Lee | 1087781
 [frankroberto20](https://github.com/frankroberto20) | Frank Chávez | 1085268

 ## Built With

-- [MonkeyCache.FileStore](https://github.com/jamesmontemagno/monkey-cache) - A simple caching library to cache any data structure for a specific amount of time in any .NET application
 - [NewtonSoft.Json](https://github.com/JamesNK/Newtonsoft.Json) - Json.NET is a popular high-performance JSON framework for .NET
 - [Prism.Unity.Forms](https://github.com/PrismLibrary/Prism) - Use these extensions to build Xamarin.Forms applications with Prism and Unity
 - [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) - Add property notification to all classes that implement INotifyPropertyChanged